jsiskreynes-astro/jsiskreynes-astro.github.io/presentations.md

 ---
 Since May 2022, I have given 41 presentations (21 invited and 20 contributed) at international conferences, workshops, mission collaborations, and institutional seminars.

-This page provides an exhaustive list of these presentations.

 ---

 ## 2026